-Sonja Jokiniemi (1983) is a performance artist and choreographer currently based in Helsinki, Finland.
-She makes transdisciplinary work with research interests in thing ecologies, language and thinking, neuro and psychodiversity.
-She is interested in subjective inner worlds that unfold patterns of larger sociopolitical structures.
-Her attention on stage is in deviant, disobedient and intimate practices.
+Sonja Jokiniemi (1983) is a choreographer, performer and self-taught visual artist based in Helsinki, Finland.
+She makes transdisciplinary work with research interests in thing ecologies, language and thinking structures, neuro and psychodiversity.
+She often works with objects, materials and drawings as collaborators on stage.

 Sonja Jokiniemi's work has been supported by STUK - House for Dance, Image & Sound, Zodiak - Centre for New Dance, Dampfzentrale Bern, Kiasma Theatre, Workspace Brussels, Moving in November festival, Veem House for Performance, and Regional Dance Centre of Eastern Finland.
 Jokiniemi has been awarded two grants by Arts Promotion Centre Finland (Taike): a one-year artist grant for 2017 and a three-year artist grant for 2018-20.

 "We have gotten tired of been manipulated.
 Storytelling implied by The Society of the Spectacle is everywhere: from cellphone marketing to political strategies via healthcare products, TV series or war justifications.
 At a critical moment where artificial intelligences are more and more used in those efficient technics, cleverly, many artists have understood that their main values do not reside in their challenged narrative skills but in the urgency they have in building their own sensible, complexe yet unmanipulated version of those topics.